5 Signs You Have A Controlling Boyfriend & What to Do About The Controlling Behavior

 You may be wondering why someone would stay in an abusive relationship.
 If you're in an abusive relationship, it's likely that your abuser isn't always unkind because in abusive relationships, the abuse presents itself in a cycle.
 For example, the controlling boyfriend isn't always cruel; he'll go from being manipulative, gaslighting, and name calling to being kind and apologetic afterwards.
 Their partner will be confused and not know how to deal with the behavior, and they'll stay in this cycle of abuse because their significant other appears remorseful.

-Being with a controlling boyfriend can have a long-lasting negative impact on an individual's self-esteem and mental health.
+Being with a controlling and clingy boyfriend can have a long-lasting negative impact on an individual's self-esteem and mental health.
 It's been scientifically proven that abuse profoundly impacts the victim's brain.
 Trauma literally changes people's brain, and if you live or have lived with the trauma and stress of emotional abuse, your brain will suffer.
 You may experience symptoms such as:

 The effects of emotional abuse over time are detrimental to your mind and body.